Nicotine containing products should be regulated according to their risk profile

 - Regulation must take into account the relative risk among different tobacco products.

-- The EU Tobacco Products Directive (2014/40/EU) violates the fundamental consumer right to be informed of content and product taste by banning product information disclosure on packages.
+- The EU Tobacco Products Directive (2014/40/EU) violates the fundamental consumer right to be informed about the product by banning product information disclosure on packages.

 - All smokeless tobacco products should be subject to consistent and competition neutral product regulation based on product quality and consumer protection (i.e. similar to food standards).